-The Wisconsin Department of Transportation offers travel information and alerts or dial 511 for free real-time travel conditions
+The Wisconsin Department of Transportation offers travel information and alerts.
+Dial 511 for free real-time travel conditions.

 Drainage System Maintenance

 If you do not have flood insurance, talk to your insurance agent.
 Most homeowners’ insurance policies do not cover damage from floods.
 Flood insurance is only available to those participating communities in the National Flood Insurance Program (NFIP).
-Because of our floodplain management programs that attempt to protect us from the multiple flooding hazards, Kenosha County is part of the NFIP and thus, residents are able to obtain flood insurance.
+Because of our floodplain management programs that attempt to protect us from multiple flooding hazards, Kenosha County is part of the NFIP.
+Residents are able to obtain flood insurance.

 Be sure to check your policy to ensure you have adequate coverage.
 Usually, these policies cover the building structure, but not the contents.
 Contents coverage can also be obtained by asking.
 There is a 30-day waiting period before flood insurance coverage becomes effective.
-Plan ahead; do not wait until a flood is predicted before purchasing flood insurance.
-If you are building inside the floodplain, the purchase of flood insurance is mandatory if using a federally regulated/insured bank for a loan.
+Plan ahead.
+Do not wait until a flood is predicted before purchasing flood insurance.
+If you are building inside the floodplain, purchasing flood insurance is mandatory if you use a federally regulated/insured bank for a loan.

 Natural & Beneficial Functions